fritzo/pomagma/doc/unified_egraph_design.md

 # Unified E-graph Storage Design

 This document analyzes Pomagma's multiple E-graph representations and proposes simplification through unification.
-The primary motivation is reducing maintenance complexity while accepting modest performance trade-offs where necessary to achieve substantial code simplification.
+The primary motivation is enabling a unified workflow where users can perform complete analysis pipelines (E-graph growth → incremental inference → batch inference → querying → conjecturing → language optimization → analytics extraction) against a single database instance in a single Python script.
+This requires both reducing maintenance complexity of multiple storage formats and providing a consistent interface that supports all use cases without requiring users to manually transfer data between different storage systems.

 ## Background: Current State of the System